contextual names

 And here is what that card looks like rendered:

-Australia, Asia, Africa, Europe, Antarctica, and North and South America are all continents on planet Earth.
+Australia, Asia, Africa, Europe, Antarctica, and North and South America are all on planet .

-Use these terms in links, nesting, or Search:
+Use these terms in links, nesting, or searches:

 _user